aleph8/aleph_1/README.md

 + DataStructures => Haskell implementations of various data structures of interest, such as the Binary Search Tree (BST)

++ Echo => Echo is a voice assistant programmed in Python and intended for Linux; to run it on Windows you would have to make a couple of changes.

 + digital_key => Code for the creation of a physical digital keychain with the use of a small development board, as well as its housing for printing.
 For more information => https://www.alejandrogp.com/

 + laberintoBackT => Small program written in Java for solving mazes, i.e. finding the path given a start and an exit.